threadexio/sfsdb/PROTOCOL.md

 A type that encodes large blobs of binary data.
 It is preferred over `STRING` even for large strings as it might be handled differently and more efficiently at the other endpoint.
 For example, a `STRING` might be read in one go and kept into memory for processing while `BIGDATA` might be read with multiple read calls and processed in chunks, thus leading to lower memory usage.

 This type does not have additional fields for information as it expects the caller to write that information themselves, it only encodes the length of that information.
+Additionally the caller must remember to write the magic byte at the end.

 For this reason, the caller is also responsible for reading the data from the other endpoint when the parser encounters this type.